YuLiumt/Cactus/_build/html/_sources/note/ThornWrite/ccl.rst.txt

 Utility Routines
 ^^^^^^^^^^^^^^^^^
-As well as the high-level ``CCTK_*`` routines, Cactus also provides a set of lower-level ``Util_*`` utility routines.
+As well as the high-level ``CCTK_*`` routines, Cactus also provides a set of lower-level ``Util_*`` utility routines which thorns developers may use.
 Cactus functions may need to pass information through a generic interface.
-In the past, we often had trouble passing ``extra'' information that wasn't anticipated in the original design.
+In the past, we often had trouble passing ``extra`` information that wasn't anticipated in the original design.
 Key-value tables provide a clean solution to these problems.
 They're implemented by the ``Util_Table*`` functions.